By Roy Burner - Minister of the Gospel

 The little foxes are alluded to in God's Word; as well as the cunning of the fox.
 In one place Jesus called King Herod "that fox!"
 The significance of the title of this message is revealed in a modern day setting.

 Noah H. Mack spoke of the church drifting into worldliness, in one way or another, because of fostered pride and love of pleasure.
 He revealed that those who have been responsible for the church have not been watchful enough; allowing the little foxes to creep into the vineyard, who having become so numerous and big, cannot be driven out by ordinary methods, for they well-nigh have possession of the vineyard.

 The little foxes narrative readily fits into many categories; even those outside the religious realm.
-There is little confidence in our political realm as we are seeing a lack of integrity among many.
+There is little confidence in the political realm as we are seeing a lack of integrity among many.
 The mainstream media is attempting to deceive, in order to line up with their own bias view, no longer being unbiased in their reporting with substantiated factual information.

-We are seeing many famous using that fame to promote political or personal agenda.
+We are seeing many famous using their fame to promote political or personal agenda.
 We see social media, with its patrons, jumping on the bandwagon of acceptance towards ungodly agenda; without examining that which is being presented.

 The little foxes concept brings out that they are deceitful and crafty.
 In the prophet Ezekiel's day, the Lord condemned the false prophets of Israel who followed their own spirit and were referred to as foxes (Ezekiel 13:3-4).